What is a Chartered Financial Planner?

 (b) is obligated to keep their financial knowledge up to date and in line with the current best practice indefinitely, in a process called Continuing Professional Development or CPD.

-Less than 1% of FSA regulated IFA firms in the City of London have achieved the professional standard of Chartered Financial Planners.
+Less than 5% of FCA regulated IFA firms in the City of London have achieved the professional standard of Chartered Financial Planners.
 Here's why:

 First, individual plannners must have at least five years' relevant experience in the industry, as well as no less than three years' CPD.